 In 1473, he solidified his control over Anatolia and the Balkans by beating the region’s leader Uzan Hasan at the Battle of Bashkent.
 Over the last few decades of his life, he led campaigns in Hungary, Moldavia, the island of Rhodes, and the Crimean Peninsula.
 He even went so far west as Otranto in southern Italy in 1480, hoping to conquer Italy and reconstitute the two capitals of the Roman Empire under Muslim rule.

 It wasn’t meant to be, however.
-A year later, in 1481, he was in the middle of leading another campaign in Anatolia when he died from gout, though there is some speculation that he may have been poisoned.
+A year later, in 1481, Mehmed II was in the middle of leading another campaign in Anatolia when he died from gout, though there is some speculation that he may have been poisoned.

 The Long-Ignored Legacy Of Mehmed The Conqueror

-Mehmed was a complex man and is remembered for being both cruel and gentle.
-Sometimes he built schools and markets and other times he ordered war, massacres, and torture.
-He promoted tolerance in his capital, but he also punished rebels with a severity that even shocked his hardened contemporaries.
+Mehmed II was a complex man and is remembered for being both cruel and gentle.
+Sometimes he built schools and markets, and other times he ordered war, massacres, and torture.
+He promoted tolerance in his capital, but he also punished rebels with a severity that shocked even his hardened contemporaries.

 He left a powerful and lasting legacy, and in many parts of the Muslim world, he is revered as a hero.
 The year of his conquest of Constantinople, 1453, is remembered as one of the most significant years in history, especially for people in Turkey.

 Not surprisingly, he is much less celebrated in the West — if he is talked about at all.
 The West has, by and large, tried to avenge itself on the man they called the “Terror of the World” by ignoring his accomplishments and keeping his name out of history lessons in their schools for more than 500 years.